Tisbury, Wiltshire: 19th century onwards

 After the workhouse on Church Street closed in 1868, Archibald Beckett converted it to a brewery; it was later replaced by a steam brewery which in turn was rebuilt in 1885 after a fire.
 Beckett carried out other improvements including the construction of a new road through the village, the present-day High Street.
 From 1914 the brewery buildings housed a steam-powered flour mill, and later a mill for animal feed, which closed in 1964.

+An Army Cadet Force detachment was based at the Victoria Hall from 2015 to 2025.